mattmc3/antidote/README.md

 # antidote

-> A Zsh plugin manager that picks up where [Antibody][antibody] left off.
+> The fast, native, Zsh plugin manager

-Antidote is a feature complete re-implementation of Antibody in Zsh.
+Antidote is a feature complete Zsh implementation of the legacy [Antibody][antibody] plugin manager.

 ## Installation